imenBen/Features-extraction-experiment/README.md

 ### Navigating Accross Lattice Nodes

-Click on a lattice node to get information about the extent and the intent of each node.
+Click on a lattice node to get information about its extent and intent.
 This information is displayed in the "lattice node" view